Diesel Digest: by Capt. Jeff Werner

 One of the first things a tyro engineer learns when working aboard a yacht is to watch out for algae growing in the yacht’s diesel fuel.
 Diesel fuel algae is really a misnomer that’s been passed down from generation to generation of diesel mechanics.
 Algae are what grow in the yacht owner’s aquarium in the main salon, but not in his fuel tanks.
 Algae require sunlight to grow, and of course, that’s impossible within a fuel tank.
 Diesel fuel algae received its name because of its appearance, not because of what it truly is.

 Some engineers also call this algae “diesel bug.”
 And that label is incorrect as well, since it’s neither an insect nor a disease.
 Just what is it?
 It is actually a bloom of microbial growth within the fuel tank.
 This slimy bloom of organic contaminants can be composed of bacteria, mold, yeast or other types of fungi.
-There is one simple rule when it comes to microbial growth in a diesel fuel tank, it cannot exist without the presence of water.
+There is one simple rule when it comes to microbial growth in a diesel fuel tank: It cannot exist without the presence of water.

 - Freshly refined fuel contains some water.
 As the fuel cools down after cracking, this water separates out.

 - During transport from the refinery via tankers and barges, ballast water can get mixed with the fuel.